Fill in this form to get your international driving permit

 If your driving license is in Greek or English, your driving licence is valid in Cyprus.
 Drivers with licenses issued from EU countries can use their driving license in Cyprus until their license’s expiry date.
 On the other hand, you can use your license for up to two months in Cyprus if your license is issued from the following countries:

 Cyprus is one of the sparkling island countries of the Mediterranean, and it has the benefits of sun all-year-round, and coastlines filled with beautiful beaches.
 As the third-largest island in the Mediterranean, many tourists have already placed it on their bucket list of destinations.

 For an island state, summer is always the peak season with beachgoers laying on the sand getting their skin tanned or bronzed.

 Before we get to explore the island of Cyprus, you should be informed that there is still a division with the Turkish-controlled part of Cyprus.
 However, since the visas are honored when you pass through, it can be assumed that your international driving license is usable in North Cyprus.

 It might be a different matter with your rented car since some car companies would not let their cars cross the border.
-Even if you have a visa and international driving license in Cyprus, the car rental companies still make the decision, and you may choose a different rental car company.
+Even if you have a visa and International Driving Licence Cyprus, the car rental companies still make the decision, and you may choose a different rental car company.